Girish-Anadv-07/Image_Genration_Using_Diffusion/README.md

 # Image_Genration_Using_Diffusion
-Image generation using Meshnet Model
+Image generation using Meshnet Model developed by Trends Lab.